Italian Wedding Soup

 - Heat a Dutch oven over medium-high heat.
 Add cooking oil and then garlic and onions to heated oil with a pinch of salt.
 Saute until softened, ~3 minutes.
 (If you want to do it in a slow-cooker, combine all soup ingredients - meatballs included - except for leftover quinoa and spinach, and cook on low for 6 to 8 hours.
 Just fold those in at the end.)

 - Add carrots and stock, cover with a lid, and bring to a boil.
 Simmer (with the lid on) for 8 to 10 minutes, until carrots are mostly cooked through.

 - Add in meatballs and bring back to a boil.

-- Turn off heat and add in leftover couscous and baby spinach.
+- Turn off heat and add in leftover quinoa and baby spinach.
 Season soup to taste with salt and pepper, or get creative with the help of our flavor study.
-You can try items like tomato paste, soy sauce, or even some anchovy paste to add some depth.
+You can try items like tomato paste, Tamari, or even some anchovy paste to add some depth.
 And of course, use any Mediterranean spices too!

 Made beef meatballs, those turned out really tasty.
 Found the soup lacked some body, may play around with anchovy paste next time.0 Helpful